sioel0/lisa/docs/releases/index.md

 # Releases

-The following releases have a published javadoc.
+The following releases have been made publicly available.
+For each of them, a link to the GitHub release page, containing links to the artifacts, and a link to the javadoc documentation are available.

 ## Alpha releases